sinthetik-reality/Williams-AR-Test-Export/README.md

 # Williams-AR-Test-Export

 I’ve tested this on a Pixel 7 Android device.
-Move the phone around to scan a surface and some dots should appear indicating the surface.
-Once you see that then tap on the surface to place cubes.
-This repository is the complete export from Unity but my understanding is you only need the “unityLibrary” folder for integration into React Native.
+Launch the app and look at the phone to see the Logan Sargeant's Helmet on your head.
+This Dir folder is the complete export from Unity but my understanding is you only need the “unityLibrary” folder for integration into React Native.

 I used these articles as reference:
 - https://jpdev8.medium.com/how-to-create-a-unity-library-for-react-native-android-2f6230d6cdcd